 There is nothing better than exploring a new place to make you feel alive and present.
 It could be running the canyon trails in Texas, cycling in Colorado, wading across the Escalante River, camping under the stars, eating local flavors, swimming with the fishes, hiking the Wonderland trail.
 These are the memories I want to remain with me.
 I feel grateful for the possibility.

 I am an artist/massage therapist, also host of airbnb for 8 years.

 Paul is a computer software engineer(music software-Ardour) and he is an amazing cook.
 Paul also did our whole van conversion himself and is willing to share advice or any build information.

 Up on the Hill in Ontario was really nice and with friendly hosts

 2010 Mercedes Sprinter NCV3 2500 170" converted by Paul.
 Roof holds 540W of solar panels to charge 505 Ah of AGM batteries which run: Isotherm refridgerator, Espar D2 diesel heater, PrecisionTemp RV550-NSP propane water heater, and a custom built computing rig for Paul's work.
-We rarely if ever use shore power.
+We rarely use shore power but at times it is needed in the winter with low sun.
 40 gallons of onboard fresh water, dual propane for cooking + hot water.
 Outdoor shower (for now).
 Full build thread on Sprinter-Source forums is here: http://sprinter-source.com/forum/showthread.php?t=30991

 This is a great place to stay!
 Its close to the city without being too busy.
 Plus, you'll love the people.
 I feel like I left with more friends than I came with!